openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ### Closing incomplete issues

 As mentioned above, issues that lack the information needed to investigate the problem are placed in status [Resolved]{.jbs-value} - [Incomplete]{.jbs-value}.
 Triage teams should monitor incomplete issues in their area and if needed ping the relevant person.
-When new information has been received, the bug should be put back to status [Open]{.jbs-value}.
+When new information is received, the bug should be returned to status [Open]{.jbs-value}.
 If the required information hasn't been obtained within reasonable time (3-4 weeks) the bug should be closed as [Incomplete]{.jbs-value}.

 ## Verifying an issue